LaviReut/shopping_cart_project/README.md

     docker ps

 Suppose to be 3 running containers:
-     -web
+     * web
-     -postgres
+     * postgres
-     -api
+     * api

 To view logs from each container run:

     docker logs <container_id>